Glycodelin: Function

-Glycodelin-A
+Glycodelin-a

-In the female genital tract is mainly expressed in EECs (cultured endometrial epithelial cells) and secreted into the amniotic fluid, endometrium/decidua and maternal serum.
+In the female genital tract GD-A is mainly expressed in EECs (cultured endometrial epithelial cells) and secreted into the amniotic fluid, endometrium/decidua and maternal serum.
 Glycodelin-A has contraceptive and immunosuppressive functions, due to the fact that suppresses Natural Killer cells, achieving the prevention of the maternal rejection of the fetus at the fetromaternal interface.
-It has a molecular weight of 18.78 KDa determined from the cRNA sequence.
+It has a molecular weight of 18.78 kDa determined from the cRNA sequence.

-Glycodelin-S
+Glycodelin-s

 Is secreted from seminal vesicles to the seminal fluid.
 A number of alternatively spliced transcript variants have been observed at this locus, but the full-length nature of only two, each encoding the same protein, has been determined.
 During the passage of the sperm through the cervix, glycodelin S is de-glycosylated and dissociates from the sperm, allowing the sperm to mature.

-Glycodelin-F
+Glycodelin-f

 Is secreted by granulosa cells into the follicular fluid.
 Glycodelin-F reduces the blinding of spermatozoa to the zona pellucida which is mainly expressed in the ovary, and synthesised in the granulosa cells, has a function in principle similar to that of Glycodelin-A. It also binds the sperm head, thereby inhibiting acrosome reaction and sperm-egg binding.
 Upon de-glycosilation, glycodelin F dissociates from the sperm and sperm-egg binding is possible.
 The de-glycosilation takes place during the passage of the sperm through the corona cell layer.
 Glycodelin F is thereby important to prevent a premature acrosome reaction.

-Glycodelin-C
+Glycodelin-c

 Found in Cumulus Oophorus, stimulates binding of the spermatozoa to the zona pellucida.
 First, cumulus cells reduce the spermatozoa-zona binding inhibitory activity of follicular fluid probably by taking up and converting glycodelin-A and glycodelin-F into glycodelin-C. Second, spermatozoa have enhanced zona bindig ability after penetrating through the cumulus oophorus.
 Glycodelin-C is responsible for the latter observation.